tomiGoljevscek/Oxide.Docs/source/includes/rust/hooks_player.md

 }
 ```

- * Called when a player triggers an anti-hack violation
+ * Called when the player triggers an anti-hack violation
  * Returning a non-null value overrides default behavior

 ## OnPlayerWound